AnasMK/aws_warehouse_tb3/README.md

 # AWS Warehouse TB3

-This a ROS package that has only a launch file to run aws-robomaker-small-warehouse-world with Turtlebot 3
+A ROS package that has only a launch file to run aws-robomaker-small-warehouse-world with Turtlebot 3

 ## Steps

 1. Install Turtlebot 3 packages following this [official tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).
 Click on building `TurtleBot3 package from source` to install them as ROS packages in catkin_ws, instead of installing them as system packages.

-**NOTE:** Make sure of using the right branch based on ROS version
+**NOTE:** If you install packages using Github, make sure to select the right branch based on ROS version

 2. Clone [aws-robomaker-small-warehouse-world](https://github.com/aws-robotics/aws-robomaker-small-warehouse-world)
 ```bash